ckhordiasma/xoid/_posts/2019-07-22-smartcard-with-opensc-and-openssl.md

 openssl rsautl -encrypt -inkey key.pub -in data2 -pubin -out data2.crypt
 ```

 All right, clearly I am stuck and need help from the internet.
-I found [this] (https://stackoverflow.com/questions/7143514/how-to-encrypt-a-large-file-in-openssl-using-public-key), which told me to use the smime type of openssl!
+I found [this](https://stackoverflow.com/questions/7143514/how-to-encrypt-a-large-file-in-openssl-using-public-key), which told me to use the smime type of openssl!
 Wow, that's the same name as the thing that my encrypted emails spit out!
 I bet they are related!

 Note that the encryption terminology is almost the same as earlier encryption commands.
 I'm still using the public key off the smartcard found using `pkcs11-tool` and it's still using the `openssl` command.